syncfusion-content/wpf-docs/wpf/Autocomplete/Getting-Started.md

 Index of the selected items can be retrieved by using the [SuggestionIndex](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SuggestionIndex.html) property.
 The selected items of the AutoComplete can be retrieved by using the [SelectedItem](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~SelectedItem.html) property.

-For further details, refer to [Retrieving selected values](https://help.syncfusion.com/wpf/autocomplete/retrieving-selected-values).
+For further details, refer to [Retrieving SelectedValue](https://help.syncfusion.com/wpf/autocomplete/Single-and-multiple-Selection#retrieving-selectedValue) and [Setting and retrieving SelectedItem](https://help.syncfusion.com/wpf/autocomplete/Single-and-multiple-Selection#setting-and-retrieving-selectedItem).

+Get the sample from [this](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Getting_Started_Sample-45883559) link.